masrul/Inception/README.md

 ## Credits
-Following third party libraries are used to parsing and progressbar.
+Following third party libraries are used for parsing and progressbar.

 + [toml11](https://github.com/ToruNiina/toml11) for parsing user input.
 + [progressbar](https://github.com/gipert/progressbar) for showing progressbar.